mossmatters/HybPiper/README.md

 -----
-#Changelog
+# Changelog

-**1.2** *January, 2017*
+**1.2** *March, 2017*

 * Features

 	- Added `--unpaired` flag.
 When using paired-end sequencing reads, a third read file may be specified with this flag.
 Reads will be mapped to targets separately, but will be used along with paired reads in contig assembly.

 	- Added `--target` flag.
-Using this flag, HybPiper will only use targets with the specified name in the Alignment/Exon Extraction phase.
+Adds the ability to choose which of the reference sequences is used for each gene.
+If `--target` is a file (tab-delimited file with one gene and one target name per line), HybPiper will use that.
+Otherwise `--target` can be the name of one reference.
+HybPiper will only use targets with the specified name in the Alignment/Exon Extraction phase.
 All other targets for that locus will only be used in the Mapping/Read Sorting phase.

 	- Added `--timeout` flag, which uses GNU Parallel to kill processes (i.e. Spades or Exonerate) if they take X percent longer than average.
 Use if there are a lot of stuck jobs (`--timeout 1000`)